Beddgelert Forest, near Porthmadog

 The toilets in the visitor centre are open when the centre is open.

-The toilets in the car park are managed by the Snowdonia National Park Authority and are open each day (not 24 hours).
+The toilets in the car park are managed by the Snowdonia National Park Authority and are open daily (not 24 hours).

 Cadair Idris is 10 miles south of Dolgellau.